HorizenOfficial/zencashjs/README.md

-# zencash.js
+# zencashjs
-Simple easy to use Zencash based library
+Dead simple and easy to use JavaScript based ZenCASH library.
+Inspired by [pybitcointools](https://github.com/vbuterin/pybitcointools)